Everything we know about the Xbox Series X

 - Applies to all in-house Xbox Game Studios titles (such as Halo Infinite)

-- All developers and publishers can choose to use this feature too (Ubisoft has confirmed it for Cyberpunk 2077)
+- All developers and publishers can choose to use this feature too (for example, Ubisoft has confirmed it for Cyberpunk 2077)

 Xbox Game Pass